gonzalomarcos/BasiCUs/README.md

 ## Prioritization

 I have prioritized one log sources over others in order to create the UCs.
-Also I have take into account that in the same log source it can be different volumes of events, for example, I have prioritized any windows events over process creation in case it was possible since the volume of the proccess creation logs is bigger.
+I have took into account that in the same log source it can be different volumes of events, for example, I have prioritized any windows events over process creation in case it was possible since the volume of the proccess creation logs is way bigger.